 How can you avoid this?

 Consider the benefits of a separation agreement.
-This is a legally-binding document that lays out the rights and obligations for both spouses regarding custody, access, child and/or spousal support and property division.
+This is a legally-binding document that lays out the rights and obligations for both spouses regarding custody, access, child and/or spousal support and property division in divorce.
 A separation agreement gives you written proof you and your former agreed on an issue.
 This makes it harder for one spouse to claim differently later.

 Rules for Creating a Separation Agreement